fredrikaverpil/fredrikaverpil.github.io/mkdocs/about/index.md

 :wave: Hey there!

-I am a passionate, enthusiastic and professional software developer with 15+ years of professional Python engineering experience but soon venturing into working full time with Go.
+I am a passionate, enthusiastic and professional software developer with 15+ years of professional Python engineering experience but now venturing into working full time with Go.

-I advocate continuous development, automated testing and to maintain as high code quality as possible.
-I am deeply invested in the open source community and love collaborating and contributing.

 This my personal blog, where I scribble down notes on software development (mostly :material-language-python: and :material-language-go:), open source, and other stuff I love tinkering with! :smiling_face_with_3_hearts: